lollipopman/bash-ini-builtin-blog-post/README.md

 3. Modifying a shell's internal state, e.g. adding a variable.

 Our INI config parser builtin will demonstrate the utility of reason number (3).
-However, before we implement that builtin, let us look at implementing a `sleep` builtin as a custom builtin challenge akin to printing `Hello World!` in a new language.
+However, before we implement that builtin, let us try implementing `sleep` as a builtin.
+Implementing `sleep` is a custom builtin challenge akin to printing `Hello World!` in a new language.

 ## Minimal Builtin, Implementing `sleep`

 Everyone needs sleep, but it can be costly in Bash.
-We had a program ironically slow down by seconds after a [spinner](https://en.wikipedia.org/wiki/Throbber#Spinning_wheel) was added to provide feedback to the user that the program was running.
+We had a program that ironically slowed down after a [spinner](https://en.wikipedia.org/wiki/Throbber#Spinning_wheel) was added to provide feedback to the user that the program was running.
 The spinner called `sleep 0.04` in a loop while printing the spinner characters to the screen.
-The 25 forked processes per second actually slowed down the program!
-Bash does have a sleep builtin, but it is not enabled by default, let's look at a simple implementation:
+The creation of 25 forked processes per second actually slowed down the program!
+Bash does have a sleep builtin, but it is not enabled by default, let's create a simple implementation:

 ``` C
 #include "loadables.h"